 Our veterans, time and time again, put their lives on the line in the name of this great nation.
 They should be able to expect reasonable medical services and disability payments for their sacrifice.
 All too often, however, the brave men and women who defend our country aren’t given the care they deserve when they return home from their service.

 The Department of Veterans Affairs sometimes delays or denies disability claims because of minor errors on application paperwork or failure to follow the VA’s rules and procedures.
-Morgan & Morgan’s office in Philadelphia employs attorneys with considerable experience helping veterans and their families receive the benefits they so sorely need.
+At Morgan & Morgan, we employ attorneys with considerable experience helping veterans and their families receive the benefits they so sorely need.

-We are one of only a handful of firms practicing in this challenging area of law and are proud to assist Pennsylvania veterans in obtaining compensation for their service-connected injuries, disabilities, and diseases.
-Our veterans’ benefits attorneys may be able to help you.
-To receive a free consultation, please fill out our no-obligation case review form today.
+We are one of only a handful of firms practicing in this challenging area of law and are proud to assist Philadelphia area veterans in obtaining compensation for their service-connected injuries, disabilities, and diseases.
+Contact us today by completing a free case review form to learn more about how our veterans’ benefits attorneys may be able to help.

 Qualifying For Benefits